ciaranoceallaigh96/gwas_tutorial/Lab_2_Demonstrator_Guide.md

 ## Lab 2 - GWAS and PRS
-Today we will be performing the second part of two-part practical lab series on conducting a genome-wide association study (GWAS).
-In the last session, we performed quality control (QC) on our data and computed the princicpal compoents of the genotype matrix that we can use as GWAS covariates.
+Today we will be performing the second part of a two-part practical lab series focused on conducting a genome-wide association study (GWAS) from start to finish.
+In the last session, we performed quality control (QC) on our data and computed the first princicpal components of the genotype matrix, that we can go on to use as GWAS covariates.
 In this session, we will perform the actual GWAS on ~10,000 SNPs and then conduct a polygenic risk score (PRS) that can be used to discriminate between cases and controls.

 All genotype information in these sessions are real, but for privacy purposes, the phenotypes are simulated.